urbit/urbit.org-reloaded/content/docs/userspace/http-api-guide.md

 | `desk`       | `string` | The desk in which the thread resides.
 This may be ommitted if previously set for the whole `Urbit` object.    | `"landscape"`           |

 The `thread` function will produce a promise that, if successful, contains the JSON result of the thread.
+If the thread failed, a connection error occurred, or mark conversion failed, the promise will fail.

 #### Example